graik/autotesting/README.md

 into your own python package, adapt the `DEFAULT_PACKAGES` variable and your are ready to rock.

+The main philosophy behind this little module is to keep things simple but practical and to minimize the code that deals with the management of your testing infrastructure.
+Contrary to the opinion of serious experts, we very much prefer to have our testing routines right next to and in the same file as the code being tested.
+That's the scenario autotest is particularly good for.
 The main features are:

   * fully automatic discovery of test cases from your package (without registration)